-Having briefly lived and partied with these space explorers in the winter of 1967-68 I confess a certain bias towards the celebratory accounts of their exploits.
+Having briefly lived and partied with these space explorers in their very early days I confess a certain bias towards the celebratory accounts of their exploits.

 I can personally attest to their inspired and well-intentioned lunacy.
 Some band members were still novices on their instruments at the time, but the emerging genius was unmistakable.
 Reading-up on the Dead now reminds me that from a business perspective—my usual angle here—the Dead have been one the most influential rock & roll business teams in pop history.
 How, you say?